EddyLuten/bhreia.com/docs/etcetera/calendar.md

 | Raoium      | 1   | First day of autumn.                                              |
 | Nerullox    | 1   | First day of winter.                                              |
 | Nerullox    | 30  | *Waning of Nerullox*, year's end celebration.                     |

+## Year Notation

+Either 2915, or by Age, such as year 915 of the second age.